learn-co-curriculum/pass-by-reference/README.md

 * [Pass By Value vs. Pass By Reference](http://ahimmelstoss.github.io/blog/2014/06/11/pass-by-value-vs-pass-by-reference-in-ruby/)

-<a href='https://learn.co/lessons/pass-by-reference' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/pass-by-reference' title='Pass By Reference'>Pass By Reference</a> on Learn.co and start learning to code for free.</p>